-Region 3 Site Development Principal Champions: RDOs, PDCs, local governments Goal Objective Strategy Support Sustainable Regional Economic Development Systems in Eastern and Northern Sub- Region Strengthen the capacity of the eastern and northern sub- regions' economic development organizations to be active partners for GO Virginia Region 3. of local economic developers and county administrators and Increase the number of Business-Ready Sites to Tier Ratings 3, 4 & 5 Fund development of regionally-significant sites th support priority industry clusters to move up the Virginia Business Ready Site Program (VBRSP) tier scale to Tier 3, 4, or 5 sites.
-Region 3 target sectors Increase the number of Business-Ready properties (sites & buildings) for business services and health care sectors Support identification and development of sites and buildings that align with the target sectors of business services and health.
-Support efforts to understand the real estate requirements for companies in the business services and health care sectors Support sub-regional efforts to identify, characterize and promote properties that align with business services and health care sectors Increase the marketability of unique properties in the Region Support development of at least one unique real estate asset and complete assessments for at least fou buildings in downtowns for adaptive reuse.
-Support efforts to identify unique real estate assets and assess for market alignment.
+Region 3 Principal Champions: RDOs, PDCs, Site Development local gov vernments Goal Objective Strategy Support Sustainable Regional Economic Development Systems in Eastern and Northern Sub- Region Strengthen the capace eastern and northern regions' economic development organize be active partners for Virginia Region 3. sub- Convene or support convening of local economic developers and county administrators and regional planning organizations Support development of strategies and plans to sustain regional approach in the subregions Increase the number of Business-Ready Sites to Tier Ratings 3, 4 & 5 Fund development or regionally-significant support priority indus clusters to move up to Virginia Business Re Program (VBRSP) tie to Tier 3, 4, or 5 sites sites that stry he ady Sites er scale Support sub-regional efforts to prioritize sites that align with Region 3 target sectors Increase the number of Business-Ready properties (sites & buildings) for business services and health care sectors Support identification development of sites buildings that align waterget sectors of businesservices and health. and and rith the Support efforts to understand the real estate requirements for companies in the business services and health care sectors Support sub-regional efforts to identify, characterize and promote properties that align with business services and health care sectors Increase the marketability of unique properties in the Region Support developmen least one unique real asset and complete assessments for at least buildings in downtow adaptive reuse. east four Support efforts to identify unique real estate assets and assess for market alignment.
 Support efforts to identify downtown properties and assess for market alignment.

-Region 3 Talent Evolution Principal Champions: Business, K-12, Community Colleges, Institutes Goal Objective Strategy Monitor and advance the implementation of GO TEC Ensure the outcomes of G TEC are assessed, communicated and linked employers and economic development organizations brand awareness of GO TEC to within Region 3.
-Support sector-based partnerships by identifying career paths for cross-walks incorporating new and emerging target sectors Strengthen and expand no degree programs (e.g., certifications and credentia that enable employment pathways into new or emerging target sectors.
-Support efforts that analyze current course offerings and Support apprenticeship model implementation Pilot an Apprenticeship Consortium leveraging the ExperienceWorks platform Develop an approach to talent attraction and retention Develop and pilot a plan o action to retain and attract talent in Region 3.
-11 2
+Region 3 Talent Evolution Principal Champions: Business, K-12, Community Colleges, Institutes Goal Objective Strategy Monitor and advance the implementation of GO TEC Ensure the outcomes of GO TEC are assessed, communicated and linked to employers and economic development organizations.
+Support efforts to extend the brand awareness of GO TEC within Region 3.
+Support sector-based partnerships by identifying career paths for cross-walks incorporating new and emerging target sectors Strengthen and expandegree programs (e.g. certifications and cred that enable employme pathways into new or emerging target secto ., entials) ent Support efforts that analyze current course offerings and gaps among educational institutions with the needs of employers Assess training gaps based on employers input Support efforts to promote collaborative workforce development and training solutions.
+Support apprenticeship model implementation Pilot an Apprenticeshi Consortium leveraging ExperienceWorks plat the Support efforts to assess employer awareness and market demand for apprenticeship.
+Support efforts to assess benefits of, and engage if appropriate, state and federal partners Develop an approach to talent attraction and retention Develop and pilot a pla action to retain and att talent in Region 3.
+Support efforts to identify target audiences and align communication strategies to create a regional brand for talent attraction.
+Support efforts to identify barriers to talent attraction including childcare and housing.
+Pilot an initiative for upskilling incumbent talent Invest in sustainable models that introduce career pathways at the elementary school level.